Log4s/log4s/README.md

 There is no requirement that you mark your loggers with `private[this]`, but the compiler may bypass accessors and generate direct field access if you do.

-Automatic logger naming also works for modules (_AKA_ objects or singletons).
+Automatic logger naming also works for modules (a.k.a. objects or singletons).

 ```scala